Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Blocking Calls in Async

 When working with the async client, applications should ensure that they are not blocking the event loop as the load balancing operation runs as a task in the background.
 Blocking the event loop can impact load balancing, error handling, checkpointing, and recovering after an error.
-CPU-bound code that can block the event loop should be run in [executor] [executor](https://docs.python.org/3/library/asyncio-dev.html#running-blocking-code)
+CPU-bound code that can block the event loop should be run in [executor](https://docs.python.org/3/library/asyncio-dev.html#running-blocking-code)

 ### High CPU usage